dannyblaker/python-history-tour/README.md

 - Release dates and key features for each version
 - **Click any feature** to see a code example in a popup modal
 - Filter by Python 2.x or 3.x versions
-- Beautiful visual timeline with animations
+- Visual timeline with animations
 - Over 50 interactive feature examples with code snippets

 ### Code Comparison